 Niall presented the award-winning PBS documentary Lost in the Amazon: the enigma of Colonel Percy Fawcett.

-Niall presented two seasons of the multi award-winning series Biggest and Baddest, which continues to air worldwide.
+Niall presented three seasons of the multi award-winning series Biggest and Baddest, which continues to air worldwide.

 To discuss presenting or narration opportunities, or to book an interview, please write to Niall via the link below.